godotengine/godot-website/collections/_release_4_4/entry-systems-animation-animation-markers.md

 text: |
   Markers allow you to create subregions of an animation that can be jumped to or looped without playing the entire animation.

-  These markers are also supported inside the Animation Tree, where you can easily select animation markers for looping or to begin playback.
+  These markers are also supported inside the Animation Tree, where you can easily create an <span class="code-highlight basetype">AnimationNode</span>’s custom timeline based on the markers.
 contributors:
   - name: ChocolaMint
     github: chocola-mint